 Issues like drug and human trafficking are common interests that the two countries share today, said Spechler.

 Smith said rivalry during the Olympic Games is more patriotic today than ideological.

-"It's a sense of you have to win for your home country"—rather than a
+"It's a sense of you have to win for your home country"—rather than a political competition.

 BSU at the Games is a freelance news agency operated by 22 student journalists reporting from the Sochi 2014 Winter Olympic Games through an immersive-learning program at Ball State University.